How to Start Tea Business in Pakistan

 Market Size and Consumption

-• Market Size: The tea market in Pakistan is substantial, with estimates suggesting it exceeds $500 million annually.
+• Market Size: Pakistan’s tea market is huge.
+It is estimated to be over $500 million annually.

-• Per Capita Consumption: The per capita tea consumption is approximately 1 kg per person per year.
+• Per Capita Consumption: Per capita, tea consumption is around 1 kg per person per year.

 • Black Tea: Dominates the market, accounting for the majority of tea consumed.